Free shipping on orders over $99*

 • Place your drugs in a sealable bag with water to dissolve any solids like pills and liquid capsules.

-• Add kitty litter, sawdust, coffee grounds or any material that is absorbent and will keep kids and pets from eating it to the bag of dissolved medication.
+• Add kitty litter, sawdust, coffee grounds, or any absorbent material that will keep kids and pets from eating it to the bag of dissolved medication.

 • Seal the plastic bag and then throw it in the trash.

-Also, be sure you remove all identifying information (labels) from containers and packaging before you throw them in the trash or recycling.
+Also, remove all identifying information (labels) from containers and packaging before throwing them in the trash or recycling.

-Note: There are certain medications that your pharmacist might advise flushing as soon as their expired in order to keep your household safe, and you can find those drugs on the FDA’s list of flushable medications.
+Note: Certain medications that your pharmacist might advise flushing as soon as they expire in order to keep your household safe can be found on the FDA’s list of flushable medications.
 But when in doubt, use the above methods to dispose of your over-the-counter and prescription medication.

 Have a question about prescription drug disposal?
 Send us an email.